Marija-Kov/fundamental-learning-zone/books/design_patterns_gang_of_4/design_patterns_gang_of_4.md

 - Should always favour composition over inheritance to avoid descendants seeing the ascendants inner business as well as to avoid tight coupling with the descendants messing with ascendants too much;

-- Interface over implementation inheritance
+- Interface (abstract class, method) over implementation (concrete class, method) inheritance; concrete - implemented, abstract - not implemented.

+* JavaScript is different compared to Java and C# in that it does not have the same formal distinction between abstract classes and interfaces.

 #### Delegation